Using systemd-boot on Debian Bullseye

 Start by creating a boot config file /boot/efi/loader/loader.conf with the following content.

-default debian
+default systemd

 timeout 1